 - You’re using the same computer system in which you’ve created the OST files.
 This is the main requirement.

 - Also, make sure the connection to MS Exchange Server is available.

 - And most importantly, the OST files must be valid, i.e. not corrupt.
 If the OST files are corrupt, you can’t open them.
 Therefore, none of the tricks can really work for you.
-You must repair OST file before you can perform OST to PST conversion.
+You must repair OST file before you can convert OST to PST file format.
 Click here to know SCANOST.EXE (Integrity Check tool) to Repair OST File